-OpenSUSE Tumbleweed is a rolling release Linux distro sponsored by tech giants such as AMD, SUSE, etc. For those who are not aware, rolling release distro is one that gets kernel/software updates as soon as they are launched.
+OpenSUSE Tumbleweed is a rolling release Linux distro sponsored by tech giants such as AMD, SUSE, etc. For those who are not aware, rolling release distro is a one that gets kernel/software updates as soon as they are launched.
 OpenSUSE is based on the SUSE operating system.
 I installed openSUSE on my 4-year-old laptop and made it my primary OS for a week.
 Here’s my review of the OS:

 To install openSUSE, you should download its ISO file from openSUSE’s website.
 Then, you must create a bootable ISO by writing the image file to a CD/DVD/USB drive.

 Note: By default, openSUSE creates BRTFS partitions instead of EXT4.
 If you don’t want to use BRTFS file system, you can configure the openSUSE disk partitioning tool to create the EXT4 partition instead of BRTFS. openSUSE Tumbleweed allows users to choose the desktop environment and software they’d like to use.
 It also detects and configures GRUB to display the operating systems you’ve installed.
-On my laptop, the installer detected following 3 operating systems:
+On my laptop, the installer detected the following 3 operating systems:

 - Windows 10.

 OpenSUSE displays a loading animation instead of a list of services that are being started.
 The boot time of the openSUSE Tumbleweed OS is impressive.
 On my laptop, it is the same as that of Arch Linux.